 Prepayment risk is the risk that principal will be repaid at a different rate than anticipated.
-As we receive prepayments of principal on our RMBS assets, premiums paid on such assets will be amortized against interest income.
+As we receive prepayments of principal on our Agency RMBS and non-Agency securities, premiums paid on such assets will be amortized against interest income.
 In general, an increase in prepayment rates will accelerate the amortization of purchase premiums, thereby reducing the interest income earned on the assets.
 Conversely, discounts on such assets are accreted into interest income.
 In general, an increase in prepayment rates will accelerate the accretion of purchase discounts, thereby increasing the interest income earned on the assets.